scalalang2/golang-fifo/README.md

 SIEVE only needs to update a single bit upon a cache hit.
 This update can be done with a significantly faster reader lock, leading to increased performance.

+The real-world traces are also evaluted at [here](https://observablehq.com/@1a1a11a/sieve-miss-ratio-plots)

 ## Appendix

 <details>